fls-bioinformatics-core/RnaChipIntegrator/README.rst

    :target: https://travis-ci.org/fls-bioinformatics-core/RnaChipIntegrator

-``RnaChipIntegrator`` is a utility that performs integrated analyses of feature data (any set of genomic features, for example gene expression data or canonical gene lists) with 'peak' data (a set of regions, for example ChIP peaks) to identify the features to each peak, and vice versa.
+``RnaChipIntegrator`` is a utility that performs integrated analyses of 'gene' data (a set of genes or other genomic features) with 'peak' data (a set of regions, for example ChIP peaks) to identify the genes nearest to each peak, and vice versa.

 The program was originally written specifically for ChIP-Seq and RNA-Seq data but works equally well for ChIP-chip and microarray expression data,